-The Council has a statutory duty to prepare and keep an up to date Local Plan for the area.
+The Council has a duty to prepare and keep an up to date Local Plan for the area.
+Over the next few years the Local Plan will be reviewed.

 The Local Plan forms the statutory development plan for the District and sets out the strategy and policies that guide development in the area.
 Planning applications for development must be in conformity with the Local Plan unless material considerations indicate otherwise.
 The Local Plan may consist of one document or a number of documents.